yast/yast.github.io/_posts/2023-03-14-autoinstallation.md

 AutoYaST is a crucial tool for our users, including customers and partners.
 So it was clear from the beginning that D-Installer should be able to install a system in an unattended manner.

-This article gives describes the status of this feature and gives some hints about our plans.
+This article describes the status of this feature and gives some hints about our plans.
 But we want to emphasize that nothing is set in stone (yet), so constructive comments and suggestions are more than welcome.

 ## The architecture